 Transceiver and Cable Self-qualification with Cumulus Linux

-Cumulus Networks provides this document as a suggested procedure for qualifying a transceiver module or cable that does not appear on the Cumulus Linux Hardware Compatibility List (HCL) as a recommended pluggable.
-Cumulus Networks will not actively prevent any non-recommended pluggable from functioning and does not restrict the use of self-qualified pluggables.
-However, Cumulus Networks recommends customers use the pluggables listed on the HCL.
+NVIDIA provides this document as a suggested procedure for qualifying a transceiver module or cable that does not appear on the Cumulus Linux Hardware Compatibility List (HCL) as a recommended pluggable.
+NVIDIA does not actively prevent any non-recommended pluggable from functioning and does not restrict the use of self-qualified pluggables.
+However, NVIDIA recommends customers use the pluggables listed on the HCL.
 Customers who wish to use a non-recommended pluggable can follow the suggested procedure outlined in this document.
-For concerns about pluggables that are not listed, please contact your Cumulus Networks sales team.
+For concerns about pluggables that are not listed, contact your NVIDIA sales team.

 This procedure is valid for qualifying all types of transceivers and cables in a device undergoing testing.
 Customers can choose the same types or a combination of different transceivers for this test.

-The following diagram illustrates an example where the top and bottom ports are connected with a cable as a loopback.
+The following diagram illustrates an example where the top and bottom ports connect with a cable as a loopback.
 The example includes cabling and configuration for the testing of both 40G QSFP and 10/1G SFP.
-Cumulus Networks recommends that different speed components be tested independently.
-The example includes both in order to simplify the presentation.
+NVIDIA recommends that you test different speed components independently.
+The example includes both to simplify the presentation.

 TG-1/TG-2 are either networking traffic generators (IXIA/Spirent or equivalent) or two servers with a Linux OS installed and